nettings/medianet/INSTALL.md

 medianet@raspberrypi:/medianet/sbin/10-run_on_pi $ sudo ./10
 ...
 ```
+> It is of course possible to run them all in one go, by doing something like
+> `$ for i in [1-9]?? ; do sudo $i ; done
+> but you are only doing this once, and you *really* want to see any error
+> messages at this point, so being lazy is not recommended when running the
+> process for the first time.

 > **Note on sudo and SSH keys:**
 >
-> After executing the sudo setup step, if you are being asked for a sudo
+> After executing the `mn_setup_sudo` step, if you are being asked for a sudo
 > password, you may have to log out, make sure your SSH agent provides the
 > sudo key you configured earlier, and log back in, to be able to access
 > sudo again so that you can run the remaining steps.
 Make sure the sudo key